SohamRoy-01/Food-Ordering-Website/readme.md

 "Absolutely love the food here.
 Authentic and delicious!" - John Doe

 "Amazing service and great food.
 Highly recommended!" - Jane Smith

-## Order

-Ready to order?
-Follow these simple steps:

-1. Choose your dishes from our menu.
-2. Add them to your cart.
-3. Review your order.
-4. Enter your delivery address.
-5. Make your payment.

-### Order Now

-Enjoy free and fast delivery on all orders.
-Order now and taste the goodness of Tostitos!

-## Locations

-We have branches in the following countries:

-- India
-- UK
-- Russia
-- USA
-- France

 ## Programming Language